imjoy-team/ImJoy/docs/docs/development.md

  </config>
  ```

-# Testing and deploying your own plugin
+# Development and deployment of your plugin

+## Development
+* **JavaScript plugin**: you can use the [chrome development tool](https://developers.google.com/web/tools/chrome-devtools).
-During the development of a plugin, you can use the chrome developments tool to debug your javascript plugin.
-Python plugins can be tested alone first and then wrapped as python modules, you can import them by running the `python -m imjoy` in the directory with your modules.
+* **Python plugin**: you can use your IDE of choice (Spyder, PyCharm,...) and then wrap the code as a Python module.
+You can directly import this code by runnning `python -m imjoy` in the directory with your modules.

+## Deployment

+### Plugins without new dependencies
-For depolying your plugin, if they do not depend on library or module written by your self, you could just upload the file to a Github repository.
-For sharing with others, you can copy the link point to the `raw` file.
-Other uses can use the url to install from ImJoy.
-If you want to contribute your plugin to the ImJoy central repository, so users can directly install from the plugin store shown on ImJoy.io, you need to send a pull request to the repository.
+If the pluging does not depend on libraries or module written by yourself, you can just uploade the html file of your plugin to a Github repository.
+To share with other, you can copy the link pointing to the `raw` file (this links to the unprocessed versions of the file).
+This url can then be used to install the plugin oin ImJoy: press the `+ Plugins` button and add the the url in the field `Install plugin from url`.
+If you want to contribute your plugin to the ImJoy central plugin repository, so users can directly install from the plugin store shown on ImJoy.io, you need to send a pull request to the repository.
 More details about that: [ImJoy-Plugins repository].

+### Plugins with dependencies
-If your plugin depends on non-standard libraries and modules, and you want to provid them with your plugin.
-You just need to upload those libraries and modules to a github [gist](https://gist.github.com/) or repository, and link them in the plugin code.
+If your plugin depends on non-standard libraries and modules, and you have to provid them with your plugin.
+You need to upload those libraries and modules to a github [gist](https://gist.github.com/) or repository, and link them in the plugin code.

- * for javascript plugin with extra dependencies, you need to create a [gist](https://gist.github.com/) or repository on Github named with the plugin name, and upload the plugin file together with other javascript files.
+ * for JavaScript plugins with extra dependencies, you need to create a [gist](https://gist.github.com/) or repository on Github named with the plugin name, and upload the plugin file together with other javascript files.
 In the plugin file, you can use `importScripts(url_to_your_js_file)` function to use this libraries.
 However, due to a restriction of Github, you can't use the url of github directly, you need to copy the url of your javascript file, and convert it with [RawGit](https://rawgit.com/).
- * for python plugin with extra dependencies, you need to create a `setup.py` file to wrap the plugin as a pip module, create a [gist](https://gist.github.com/) or repository on Github named with the plugin name, and upload the plugin file together with your python modules.
+ * for Python plugins with extra dependencies, you need to create a `setup.py` file to wrap the plugin as a pip module, create a [gist](https://gist.github.com/) or repository on Github named with the plugin name, and upload the plugin file together with your python modules.
 Now add the github link to `requirements` in `<config>` of your plugin.
 The github link should be formated to something like: `git+https://github.com/oeway/ImJoy-Python#egg=imjoy`, you can test with the `pip install ...` command to see if you can install your module.

 The plugin store shown on the ImJoy.IO is served with Github through the [ImJoy-Plugins repository](https://github.com/oeway/ImJoy-Plugins).